CMMC Terms

 The CMMC was spearheaded by Ms. Katie Arrington, the chief information security officer for the Department of Defense’s Acquisition and Sustainment office.

-Per the DoD’s CMMC website, “The CMMC will encompass multiple maturity levels that ranges from “Basic Cybersecurity Hygiene” to “Advanced/Progressive”.
+Per the DoD’s CMMC website, “The CMMC will encompass multiple maturity levels that range from “Basic Cybersecurity Hygiene” to “Advanced/Progressive”.
 The intent is to incorporate CMMC into Defense Federal Acquisition Regulation Supplement (DFARS) and use it as a requirement for contract award.”

 Cryptanalysis

-The operations performed in defeating or circumventing cryptographic protection of information by applying mathematical techniques and without an initial knowledge of the key employed in providing the protection.
+The operations performed in defeating or circumventing cryptographic protection of information by applying mathematical techniques and without initial knowledge of the key employed in providing the protection.

 Cybersecurity Summit